Crowd control in Jammu and Kashmir: Water cannon

 Water cannons have been used in Jammu and Kashmir to disperse violent stone-pelting crowds.
 These have their own limitations, such as low range, limitations of refilling, and inability of the water cannon-mounted trucks to access small lanes.
 An 8000 L water tank can be emptied by the water cannon in eight minutes and refilling it may not be possible during a riot.

 Water cannons with dyed purple water were used on a teachers' protest of July 2018 in Srinagar.

 Live rounds

 Firing in the air has often been used to disperse crowds.
 Live rounds have reportedly also been used by security forces against protestors during violent clashes, leading to civilian deaths.

 On 19 July 2016, the Indian army opened fire on protestors who were defying a curfew and throwing stones.
 Three people were killed.
-On 15 December 2018, counter insurgency operations were carried out against militants in Sirnoo village in Pulwama, Kashmir.
+On 15 December 2018, counterinsurgency operations were carried out against militants in Sirnoo village in Pulwama, Kashmir.
 Three militants and a soldier were killed in the gunfight that ensued.
 Civilian protestors who gathered at the site violently clashed with the Indian forces, in which seven civilians died with bullet wounds and several others were wounded with pellet injuries.